fkotsian/prioritizr/README.md

 - Users can type items in
-- Users can rearrange (drag and drop) items between quadrants Quadrants are styled with light blue/cerulean borders, 1/2" thick and textured (circular grained) Dragged boxes are highlighted with light-blue/cerulean dot border Item boxes are styled with a border
+- Users can rearrange (drag and drop) items between quadrants Items can be passed between quadrants and become members of that quadrant's collection Quadrants are styled with light blue/cerulean borders, 1/2" thick and textured (circular grained) Dragged boxes are highlighted with light-blue/cerulean dot border Item boxes are styled with a border

 Quadrants have height